This post is about detailed M/s contracts that outline relationship expectations, using my own as an example and

 Next big section: service.

 This section opens with a line that basically boils down to “slave does as Mistress says”.
 It’s brief, but important, because it allows for flexibility.

 Then we go to the “Rules and Protocols” section.
 There’s a “does not apply in vanilla company” sub-section.
-Examples of some rules/protocols include asking permission to touch myself sexually/orgasm, kneeling on the floor next to Mistress with my hands behind my back when I’m in her presence and not standing (and asking permission before shifting my legs/more rarely, sitting on furniture), asking permission before leaving her presence, a note on not being allowed to lock interior doors, and bedtime leashing protocols.
+Examples of some rules/protocols include asking permission to touch myself sexually/orgasm, kneeling on the floor next to Mistress in a specific way when I’m in her presence and not standing (and asking permission before shifting about/more rarely, sitting on furniture), asking permission before leaving her presence, a note on not being allowed to lock interior doors, and bedtime leashing protocols.

 Then there’s a uniform section, which outlines my daily uniform.
 I’ve spoken about that before here.

 We have a financial section that outlines who pays for what, and how much, along with any other related obligations.